abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 ### 1 - BIOS
 It is a **Firmware** - b/w Hardware and Software.

 **BIOS** (Basic Input Output System) - Firmware that identify's hardware, performs a basic sanity check (POST (Power On Self Test)), configures it, and invokes the bootloader.
-Stores BIOS code on chip, bootloader in MBR.
+Stores BIOS code on chip, expects bootloader to be stored in MBR.

 **UEFI** (Unified Extensible Firmware Interface) - Created by Intel in 1998 as a successor of BIOS.
 Uses a specific disk partition for boot (EFI System Partition (ESP)) and uses FAT.
 On Linux it is located (logical) at `/boot/efi` and files are `.efi`.
 Stores both UEFI code and bootloader in ESP.